dill/RDistanceBook/index.md

 If you're a publisher and you'd like to print a dead tree version of these pages, I'd be very interested in talking to you.

 If you are interested in obtaining a dead tree copy of these pages, then please let me know by [filling in this Google Form](https://docs.google.com/forms/d/1z5bFFd_GpUXeVzbr5wuwoUKT5wvhNizrGpEOiCZik58/viewform); having evidence of demand will make it more likely that paper copy will exist.
-If you fill in the form, I'll e-mail you if a paper copy becomes available but won't use your address for any other reason.
+If you fill in the form, I'll e-mail you if a paper copy becomes (or is likely to become) available but won't use your address for any other reason.